HenryOuyang1230/MeowScheduler/README.md

     - To exit the program, click "File - Exit - OK".
 3. Other slight changes on UI and event listeners.

+#### Update 200525 (Regular)
+1. Created `NewWindow.fxml` and controller `NewWindowController.java` for pop-up window of creating a new timetable.
+    - Window layout in error, **TO BE FIXED**, see //FIXME in `MainWindowController.eventNew()`.
+    - Relevant event listeners implemented in `MainWindowController.java`.
+2. Other slight changes.